 The concept of creating Katie’s House started out as a similar dream shared by HSDC and The Katie Haumesser Foundation who was looking for a way to permanently honor their namesake, Katie who was tragically killed in 2006 by a drunk driver.
 Katie was 27 and was a speech-language pathologist.
 Katie knew first-hand what a profound difference speech therapy can make in a young child’s life.

 On the third floor of our Corryville location, the elevator opens to what resembles the outside of a ranch style home complete with a front porch, windows and green carpeting to look like grass.
 Once inside Katie’s House, the therapeutic rooms resemble rooms reminiscent of a home such as: living room to serve as the lobby, home theater for parents to observe therapy, a working kitchen, individual therapy rooms (called guest room, play room, sun room and den – for adult therapy), an occupational therapy gym (resembling a backyard play area), and for group therapy there is the library.

-The speech language pathology department at HSDC provides screening (funding by United Way of Greater Cincinnati), assessment and intervention to individuals of all ages.
-Our staff speech-language pathologists work with people who have communication disorders that may impair speech, language, reading or writing.
-Services are provided at Center facilities and, in addition, at area schools, Pediatric Otologic Diagnostic Clinics (of the Ohio Department of Health) and other outreach sites.
+The speech-language pathology department at HSDC provides screening (funding by United Way of Greater Cincinnati), assessment and intervention to individuals of all ages.
+Our licensed and board certified speech-language pathologists work with people who have communication disorders that may impair speech, language, reading or writing.
+Services are provided at HSDC’s facilities, area schools, Pediatric Otologic Diagnostic Clinics (of the Ohio Department of Health) and other outreach sites.

-Causes of speech language delays and disorders are many and include: hearing loss, cognitive deficits, neurologic disorders, genetic abnormalities, physical impairments, birth trauma, stroke, and Parkinson’s Disease just to name a few.
+Causes of speech-language delays and disorders are many and include: hearing loss, cognitive deficits, neurological disorders, genetic abnormalities, physical impairments, birth trauma, stroke, and Parkinson’s Disease just to name a few.